mikeshultz/ledger-eth-lib/README.md

 only use one or the other at a time.
 See [the notes in source for more information](blob/master/ledgereth/web3.py#L23).

+## Environment Configuration

+There are a couple of environment variables that can affect the behavior of ledger-eth-lib, documented below:

+- `MAX_ACCOUNTS_FETCH`[default: `5`]: The maximum accounts that will be fetched when looking up by address
+- `LEDGER_LEGACY_ACCOUNTS`: If set (to anything), ledger-eth-lib will use the legacy Ledger bip32 derivation that was used for accounts **before Ledger Live**.

+## CLI Usage

+    python -m ledgereth [command]

+### Get Accounts

+To get the available accounts from your Ledger:

+    python -m ledgereth accounts

 ## Web3.py Integration

 ledger-eth-lib provides a Web3.py middleware.
 It will automatically intercept the relevant JSON-RPC